Watershed health — Upper Columbia update

 • Benthic Index of Biotic Integrity (B-IBI) conditions were consistent in the Upper Columbia Region, with a majority of stream kilometers assessed classifies as being in good biological condition.

-• The most prevalent stressors for streams in the Upper Columbia Region were elevated sand/fine sediment, increased substrate embeddedness, and increased water temperatures.
+• The most prevalent indicators for streams in the Upper Columbia Region were elevated sand/fine sediment and increased substrate embeddedness.

 Biological condition

-Invertebrate biological condition of streams, as assessed with B-IBI scores, did not change significantly from 2012 to 2017 in the Upper Columbia Region.
-The proportion of stream kilometers assessed that were classified as being in good biological condition was high in both 2012 and 2017.
-There was a slight increase in 2017 in the proportion of stream kilometers classified as being in poor biological condition, yet the majority of stream kilometers in this region were in good biological condition.
+Invertebrate biological condition of streams did not display important change from 2012 to 2017 in the Upper Columbia Region.
+The proportion of stream kilometers assessed that were classified as being in good biological condition were over 60 percent of total stream extent in both sampling years.

 Graph showing a majority of 'good' streams in both 2012 and 2017.